Must a Seller Tell a Buyer About Major Defects?

-With a Latent Defect, Such As a Mold Problem, Disclosure Is Required If the Defect Could Be Dangerous or May Make the Property Unfit For Use.
+With a Latent Defect, Such As a Leaky Roof, Disclosure Is Required If the Defect Could Be Dangerous or May Make the Property Unfit For Use.
 Patent Defects, Being Discoverable By the Diligently Inspecting Buyer Are Without a Need For Disclosure.
 With a Patent Defect, a Seller Must Merely Avoid Concealment.

 Similar Questions About Defect Disclosure Requirements Include: